BoldGrid/boldgrid-theme-framework/README.md

 ## Changelog ##

 ### 2.1.11 ###
-* Update: Changed upsell URL in customizer.
+* Update: Changed upsell link in customizer.

 ### 2.1.10 ###
 * Bug fix: Comment titles on post/pages should not be hidden when post titles are hidden in customizer. [#123](https://github.com/BoldGrid/boldgrid-theme-framework/issues/123)